 How Does Withdrawal Affect My Financial Aid?

 Once you register for a course it becomes part of your permanent record.
-If for any reason you do not attend, you must officially withdraw from the course in the One Stop, Room 217 North.
+If for any reason you do not attend, you must officially withdraw from the course on-line at your CUNYfirst Account before the term deadline date recorded in the Academic Calendar.
 Failure to follow this procedure will result in a grade of "WU" which is equivalent to an "F".

 How does withdrawal affect my financial aid?